oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/2-browse-objects.md

     This will search for all the columns with "AGE" in the column name.

     We can explicitly search for GROUP as well but we don't see any.
+    It means we don't have any tables or columns with text GROUP in the name.

 ![Screenshot of searcing for column names](images/image7_catalog_search_cols.png)